MiguelArgentina/todo-list/README.md

 ### Usage

-From within the project directory open the `index.html`
+From within the project directory after installing the required dependencies with `npm i` run  `npm start` to open the dev server to use the project locally.

 ## Authors